UOS-COM-6018/introduction-to-conda-for-data-scientists/.github/ISSUE_TEMPLATE/setup-eventbrite.md

 ### Summary

-> This is an introductory course, teaching the git and GitHub skills required to manage research code over it's
+> This is an introductory course, teaching the use of Conda Virtual Environments required to manage reproducible
-> development lifecycle.
+> research software and analysis code.

 ### Description